bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-usage.md

 ## Create applications in Argo CD

-Once the manifest repo has a deploy key configured and the manifests themselves have been added, you are almost ready to add the application in Argo CD. **Before you do, make sure that the target namespace can tolerate a disruption.** Once you create the application in Argo CD and synchronize it, Argo CD will begin updating resources, so if there is a problem with your manifests, existing resources could be affected.
+Once the manifest repo has a deploy key configured and the manifests themselves have been added, you are almost ready to add the application in Argo CD.

+**Before you do** make sure that the target namespace can tolerate a disruption.

+Once you create the application in Argo CD and synchronize it, Argo CD will begin updating resources, so if there is a problem with your manifests, existing resources could be affected.

 ### Create the application

-In the Argo CD UI, click the Applications link at the top of the left-side navigation.
+In the Argo CD UI, click the applications link at the top of the left-side navigation.
 Click 'New App'.

-- Application Name - Application names must be unique across all projects.
+* Application Name: Application names must be unique across all projects.
 Give your app a meaningful name that includes the target environment.
-A good naming convention would be to put the license plate or project name at the beginning, followed by the app name, followed by the environment, such as `abc123-myapp1-dev`.
+A good naming convention would be to put the license plate or project name at the beginning, followed by the app name, followed by the environment, such as `abc123-myapp1-dev`

-- Project - Select your project from the dropdown menu.
+* Project: Select your project from the dropdown menu

-- Sync Policy and Sync Options can be left alone until you know what you need.
+* Sync Policy and Sync Options: Can be left alone until you know what you need

-- Source repository URL - Use the SSH style URL for your manifest repo, such as `git@github.com:bcgov-c/tenant-gitops-abc123.git`
+* Source repository URL: Use the SSH style URL for your manifest repo, such as `git@github.com:bcgov-c/tenant-gitops-abc123.git`

-- Source Revision - Leave this as "HEAD" if you are using the master branch, otherwise enter the branch name.
-You can also set the dropdown to TAG and enter a tag name.
+* Source revision: Leave this as "HEAD" if you are using the master branch, otherwise enter the branch name.
+You can also set the dropdown to TAG and enter a tag name

-- Source Path - Enter the path within the manifest repo, for example `my-app1/overlays/dev`
+* Source path: Enter the path within the manifest repo, for example `my-app1/overlays/dev`

-- Destination Cluster URL - Select the local cluster URL from the dropdown.
-This is the only option.
+* Destination cluster URL: Select the local cluster URL from the dropdown.
+This is the only option

-- Destination Namespace - Enter the target namespace, such as `abc123-dev`
+* Destination Namespace: Enter the target namespace, such as `abc123-dev`

-- Click 'Create'
+* Click 'Create'

-If you get an error message when trying to create the application, read the error carefully and try to fix it, then recreate the app.
+If you get an error message when trying to create the application, read the error carefully and try to fix it, then recreate the app

 ### Synchronize the application

-Once the application has been successfully created, and assuming you have not yet enabled automatic synchronization, click on the app on the application list page.
-Argo CD will have already scanned the files in the manifest repo at the path and branch/tag specified and will show 'out of sync'.
-To begin synchronizing the app, and thus (potentially) altering the resources in your OpenShift namespace, click the 'Sync' button, and then 'Synchronize'.
-It will take a little bit of time, depending on how many resources are defined for this app.

-If the sync result shows 'failed', click the 'failed' message to view messages explaining why it failed.
-There could be a problem with your manifest files or repo configuration, for example.

-If the sync has succeeded, but still shows as "progressing", or if there is an individual resource that is still not showing as successfully synced, click the resource that is not showing as healthy and click the 'Events' tab to see what the problem is.
+Once the application is created successfully and automatic synchronization is not yet enabled:
+  * Click on the application from the application list page.
+  * Argo CD will have scanned the manifest repository files already, indicating 'out of sync'.
+  * To start synchronization:
+    * Click the 'Sync' button, followed by 'Synchronize'.
+    * The duration depends on the number of resources defined for the application.
+* If synchronization fails:
+  * Click on the 'failed' message to review explanations.
+  * Potential issues may stem from manifest files or repository configuration.
+* If synchronization succeeds but still shows as "progressing" or if individual resources are not synchronized:
+  * Click on the unhealthy resource and navigate to the 'Events' tab to identify the problem.

-Once you are satisfied with the setup, feel free to enable automatic synchronization.
+* Once satisfied with the setup, consider enabling automatic synchronization.

-### "Apps in Any Namespace"
+### Apps in Any Namespace
-It is now possible to create your ArgoCD Applications from a manifest in your OpenShift namespace in addition to using the UI.
-This helps to eliminate a conspicuously manual step from your GitOps setup and allows you to use ArgoCD to manage your ArgoCD Applications!
+Now, you can create your ArgoCD applications directly from a manifest in your OpenShift namespace, instead of solely relying on the UI.
+This simplifies your GitOps setup by removing a manual step and empowers ArgoCD to manage its own applications.

-With this feature, you can create an Application in any of your project's namespaces, meaning any of your dev, test, prod, or tools namespaces.
-For details on how to create your Application manifest, see the [ArgoCD documentation for Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications)
+This feature allows you to  create an application in any of your project's namespaces, meaning any of your dev, test, prod, or tools namespaces.

+For details on how to create your application manifest, see the [ArgoCD documentation for Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications).

-Once you have the manifest verified, it may be added to your GitOps repo and managed along with the rest of your resources.
+After verifying the manifest, you can add it to your GitOps repository and manage it alongside other resources.

 ## Configure your project

-It should be noted that there are some constraints placed on Projects and Applications in this shared Argo CD instance.
+Please note that there are certain constraints applied to projects and applications within this shared Argo CD instance.

 **Source Repository**